Book Club Books for Summer 2024

 PS: We also have a printable Just for the Summer book club guide available on Etsy, including discussion questions, themed games, a printable bookmark, and more!

-Girl from the Grand Hotel Book Cover
+The Girl From the Grand Hotel

 Book Summary